WellthCare

-High-Deductible Health Plans (HDHPs) have become a dominant feature in the American benefits landscape, often paired with Health Savings Accounts (HSAs).
-For employers and HR leaders, they represent a powerful tool for managing soaring healthcare costs, but they also come with significant trade-offs that impact employee financial well-being and healthcare utilization.
-Understanding the full spectrum of pros and cons is essential for designing a benefits strategy that balances fiscal responsibility with employee health and satisfaction.
+High-Deductible Health Plans (HDHPs) have become a major fixture in American benefits, often paired with Health Savings Accounts (HSAs).
+For employers and HR leaders, they're a powerful tool to manage soaring costs—but with real trade-offs that hit employee finances and health.
+Getting the full picture is key to designing a benefits strategy that balances the budget with people's well-being.

 The Pros of High-Deductible Health Plans